 4-H members are required to complete Quality Assurance and Ethics online training, one time during their 4-H years.
-This rule applies to 4-H members who exhibit live animals AND poster exhibits.
-Training can be accessed in Zsuite under Clover Academy.
-Instructions- https://go.illinois.edu/TakeQAEC.
+This rule applies to 4-H members who exhibit live animals AND poster exhibits. web.extension.illinois.edu/gaec/

 Beef